A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 \juanrrr{The third step, \emph{memory bottleneck classification}, allows us to understand how hardware architectural features can also result in memory bottlenecks.
 This step performs a scalability analysis of the functions selected in the first step.
-The scalability analysis uses three different system configurations, which are simulated with DAMOV-SIM: (1) a host CPU with a deep cache hierarchy, (2) a host CPU with a deep cache hierarchy and a stream prefetcher, and (3) a PNM CPU with a single level of cache and no prefetchers.
+The scalability analysis uses three different system configurations, which are simulated with DAMOV-SIM: (1)~a host CPU with a deep cache hierarchy, (2)~a host CPU with a deep cache hierarchy and a stream prefetcher, and (3)~a \gfv{processing-near-memory (PNM)} \omvi{core} with a single level of cache and no prefetchers.
 For the three configurations, we sweep the number of cores from 1 to 256.
 The analysis provides measurements of three key \emph{architecture-dependent} metrics: (1) \emph{Arithmetic Intensity} (\emph{AI}), (2) \emph{Misses per Kilo-Instruction} (\emph{MPKI}), and (3) \emph{Last-to-First Miss-Ratio} (\emph{LFMR}), a new metric that accurately quantifies how efficient the cache hierarchy is in reducing data movement.}

 \juanrrr{By combining the data obtained in the three steps, we can systematically classify the leading causes of data movement bottlenecks in an application or function into different bottleneck classes.
 In~\cite{oliveira2021pimbench, oliveira2021pimbench_arxiv}, we analyze 345 applications (with a total of 77K functions) from 37 different workload suites.
-We analyzed in detail 144 functions from 74 different application, which are memory-bound according to the first step of our methodology.
-We found six main classes of applications affected by memory bottlenecks such as DRAM bandwidth, DRAM latency, cache capacity, and cache contention (see~\cite{oliveira2021pimbench, oliveira2021pimbench_arxiv} for the detailed analysis of these classes).}
+We \omv{analyze} in detail 144 functions from 74 different \omv{applications}, which are memory-bound according to the first step of our methodology.
+We found six main classes of \omv{bottlenecks that are present in applications, such as} DRAM bandwidth, DRAM latency, cache capacity, and cache contention (see~\cite{oliveira2021pimbench, oliveira2021pimbench_arxiv} for the detailed analysis of these \omv{bottleneck} classes).}

 \juanrrr{The 144 representative functions identified in our study constitute the first open-source benchmark suite for data movement, called DAMOV Benchmark Suite~\cite{damov2021_repo}.
 This benchmark suite can aid the study of open research problems for PIM architectures.
 For example, in~\cite{oliveira2021pimbench, oliveira2021pimbench_arxiv}, we evaluate four case studies that use DAMOV benchmarks: (i) study of the impact of load balance and inter-vault communication in 3D-stacked PIM systems, (ii) study of PIM accelerators compared to general-purpose PIM cores, (iii) study of different core models for PIM, (iv) identification of simple PIM instructions (\emph{à la} PEI~\cite{ahn.pei.isca15, ahn.pei.isca15talk}).}